-The Middle East Forum (MEF) is a controversial Philadelphia-based policy institute founded by Daniel Pipes that is notorious for its extremist rhetoric regarding Islam and its attacks on academics who disagree with its militaristic approach to Israeli security and Middle East politics.
-MEF's views are promoted through a number of programs, including Campus Watch, Islamist Watch, and the quasi-academic Middle East Quarterly journal.
+The Middle East Forum (MEF) is a controversial Philadelphia-based policy institute founded by Daniel Pipes that employs extremist rhetoric regarding Islam and attacks academics who disagree with its militaristic views on Israeli security and Middle East politics.
+MEF promotes its agenda through a number of programs, including Campus Watch, Islamist Watch, and the quasi-academic Middle East Quarterly journal.

 MEF has lamented what it sees as the declining influence of the United States in the Middle East during the presidency of Barack Obama.
 "With Barack Obama, the United States has slid into shocking irrelevance in the Middle East, the world's most turbulent region.
 Inconstancy, incompetence, and inaction have rendered the Obama administration impotent," Pipes complained in an August 2013 editorial.
 "Obama acts as though he would rather be the prime minister of Belgium, a small country that usually copies the decisions of its larger neighbors when casting votes at the United Nations or preening morally about distant troubles.
 Belgians naturally 'lead from behind,' to use the famed phrase emanating from Obama's White House."